TsinghuaDatabaseGroup/DB-GPT/README.md

 </p>

 🦾 Build your personal database administrator (D-Bot)🧑‍💻, which is good at *reading documents, using various tools, writing analysis reports!*

+**An important, major version update is coming soon, stay tuned!** 📣 🔜

 <!-- >Besides, to extend the database maintenance capability, we are also finetuning LLMs to support localized diagnosis, *query rewriting* and *anomaly simulation* (comming soon). -->